nycmeshnet/meshdb/README.md

 - **Admin**: Full access

 We use Django Rest Framework's basic Auth Token implementation.
 To add a token, you need a user, which can be created at `/admin/auth/user/`.

-To determine permissions, add them to the `Installer` group to make them an Installer (create it if necessary), add them to the `Admin` group to make them an Admin (create it if necessary),
+To determine what permissions the user has, add them to one of the pre-existing groups.

 (Superuser and Staff are DRF-specific and should be restricted to people maintaining the instance)